1.6 Evidence-based youth policy

 Beside the Office for Youth, there are also other public and semi-public bodies gathering data and knowledge about youth.
 These bodies inform the government about key youth developments related to their field of operation or their professional domain.

 The Social Protection Institute complies and maintains a variety of databases for social assistance and social services including development and experimental programs.
 It monitors the implementation of a number of government programs by establishing specialized systems of indicators and provides informational support for them by collecting and analysing data.
 The government has supported and promoted cross-disciplinary research relating to children and young people up to 18.
-There is a child observatory for children up to 18 years established within the Institute; its operation is supported by the Ministry of Labour, Family and Social Affairs.
+There is a child observatory for children up to 18 years established within the Institute; its operation is supported by the Ministry of Labour, Family, Social Affairs and Equal Opportunities.

 The Institute was established in 1965 as an institute devoted to the study of education.
 It implements various programmes, projects and evaluations on youth matters from an educational perspective.